wankdanker/node-transaction-group/README.md

 ### var txg = TXG(callback, opts);

 * callback(items[, done]) - [function] the function which will be called to process the transaction group
-	* items - [aray] the array of items that are part of this txg
+	* items - [array] the array of items that are part of this txg
 	* done - [function] - optional function to call when you are done procesing a txg.
 If this is specified in your callback signature then `callback` will not be called again until after you call `done`.
-* opts -
+* opts - [object] options object
-	* interval - the duration of time, in milliseconds to collect objects
+	* interval - [integer] the duration of time, in milliseconds to collect objects
+	* timeout - [integer] the duration of time, in milliseconds to wait for your callback to finish
+		* requires a `done` function in your `callback`
+		* value for `timeout` must be greater than 0
+		* if `done()` is not called by `timeout` milliseconds then that transaction group will be emitted on the timeout event and txg will process the next transaction group

 ### txg.add(item[, index])